rohandesai1/RepCounter/README.md

          return angleInDegrees
         else:
           return 0
    - The angle between 3 points is calculated by first finding the distances between the 3 points, and then using the arc cosine trigonometric function.
-Slope is calculated through the regular slope forumla, but also takes the depth into account so pushup detection works at any camera angle
       ```Python
       def get_slope(self, bodyPart1, bodyPart2): # slope between 2 body parts (used for upper body straightness detection)
         if self.get_landmark(bodyPart1) != [] and self.get_landmark(bodyPart2) != []: